hpointu/rabbitmq-to-wamp/README.md

 The goal of this project is to have a working prototype for the feature provided by the `-p` flag.

-My approach was to write my own version of the ApplicationRunner which is not a runner aymore as it doesn't take car of any event loop.
+My approach was to write my own version of the ApplicationRunner which is not a runner anymore as it doesn't take care of any event loop.
 It just assumes it's there.

 The way I communicate with the ApplicationSession is by keeping a reference to the current session in my "runner".
+It also tries to reconnect to the router when it has lost the connection.